-Augmented reality, like virtual reality (which it shouldn’t be confused with!), is no longer a niche technology.
+Augmented reality, like mixed reality and virtual reality (which it shouldn’t be confused with!), is no longer a niche technology.
 True, it existed for several years beforehand, but the Pokemon Go!
 Craze of a few years ago coupled with the rise of Snapchat finally introduced the tech to the average consumer.

 AR doesn’t insert a person into a virtual world.
 Instead, it inserts virtual elements into the real world as displayed through a screen.
 An example would be a virtual Pokemon that’s not actually there, but appears to be when viewed through a smartphone’s camera.